 - The Importance of Proofreading and Copyediting: How to Improve Your Website’s Credibility

 - The Art of Engagement: How to Write Articles That Keep Your Audience Coming Back

 5. Get Enough Fiber and Fluids

-Your daily diet should be packed with nutrient-dense foods such as lean protein, fruits and vegetables, whole grains, and low-fat dairy.
+Improve your well-being by making sure your diet is packed with nutrient-dense foods such as lean protein, fruits and vegetables, whole grains, and low-fat dairy.
 It’s important to keep eating high-nutrient foods, especially when you get older.
 Fiber-rich foods are important to keep your digestive system healthy.
 They also help to regulate your blood sugar and cholesterol levels.
 Aim to include a cup of whole grains at every meal.